-The Tampa Bay Buccaneers (2-13) will take on the New Orleans Saints (6-9) on Sunday at Raymond James Stadium in Tampa.
-Here are several matchups between individual players and/or certain team units that could go a long way towards determining the game's final outcome:
+The Tampa Bay Buccaneers (6-6) will look to move above .500 and get their second intra-divisional season sweep when they take on the 4-8 New Orleans Saints on Sunday at Raymond James Stadium.
+Here are a few individual matchups that could play a key role in determining the outcome of Sunday's game: